Transylvania University: History

-Transylvania was the first college west of the Allegheny Mountains and was named for the Colony of Transylvania, Latin for 'across the woods', which aimed to educate good citizens.
-Thomas Jefferson was governor of Virginia when the Virginia Assembly chartered Transylvania Seminary in 1780, before Kentucky was separated out as its own state.
-Its first sponsor was the Christ Church Cathedral's (Episcopal Church) rector, the Reverend Moore, although the school later became affiliated with the Presbyterian Church.
-Originally situated in a log cabin in Boyle County, Kentucky, the school moved to Lexington in 1789.
-The first site in Lexington was a single building in what is now the historic Gratz Park.
+Transylvania—Latin for "across the woods"—was the first college west of the Allegheny Mountains and was named for the short-lived Transylvania Colony.
+The Virginia General Assembly chartered Transylvania Seminary in 1780, before Kentucky became a state.
+It was chiefly promoted by Presbyterians.
+Initially situated in a log cabin in Boyle County, the school moved to Lexington in 1789.
+The first site in Lexington was a single building in what is now Gratz Park.

-By 1799, the institution was called Transylvania University.
-By 1818, a new main building was constructed for students' classes.
-That building burned down in 1829, and the school was moved to its present location north of Third Street.
-Old Morrison, the only campus building at the time, was constructed 1830–34, under the supervision of Henry Clay, who both taught law and was a member of Transylvania's Board.
-After 1818, the university included a medical school, a law school, a divinity school, and a college of arts and sciences.
+By 1799, the institution was called "Transylvania University".
+By 1818, a new main classroom building was constructed.
+It burned down in 1829, and the school moved north of Third Street.
+Old Morrison was erected in 1830–34 under the supervision of Henry Clay, who both taught law and was a member of Transylvania's Board.
+By 1818, the university included a medical school, law school, divinity school, and college of arts and sciences.

-An institution that aided in the development of today's Transylvania University was Bacon College of Georgetown – named after Sir Francis Bacon – which would, for a brief time, be known as Kentucky University.
-This school was not affiliated with the modern University of Kentucky.
-Founded by Disciples of Christ churches in Kentucky, Bacon College operated from 1837 to 1851.
-It was also distinct from nearby Georgetown College, a Disciples of Christ-supported institution.
-Bacon College closed due to lack of funding, but seven years later, in 1858, when the school had secured significant financial backing, Bacon College's charter was amended to establish Kentucky University, and it was moved to donated land in Harrodsburg.
-This school closed in 1860 and its Harrodsburg building burned in 1864.
-By mutual agreement and an act of the state legislature the college was merged with Transylvania University in 1865.
+The Disciples of Christ church founded "Bacon College" in Georgetown.
+It operated from 1837 to 1851 and 1858 to 1861.
+It was renamed Kentucky University in 1858.
+In 1865, the remnants of the school were merged into Transylvania University.
+The merged institution took the name "Kentucky University."

-From these early years, Transylvania has dominated academe in the bluegrass region and was the sought-out destination for the children of the South's political leadership, military families, and business elite.
-It attracted many politically ambitious young men including Stephen F. Austin, the founder of Texas.
+Transylvania has dominated academe in the bluegrass region ever since and was the sought-after destination for the children of the South's political leadership, military families, and business elite.
+It attracted many politically ambitious young men, including Stephen F. Austin, the founder of Texas.